MedicineYeh/usimm/README.md

 tar xvf usimm-v1.3.tar

-The root directory has the following directories and files: src/      : Code source files bin/      : Houses the usimm executable obj/      : Houses the intermediate object files for the source files input/    : Has the (simulated) system configuration files and input traces output/   : Can store the simulation outputs runsim    : A script to execute a few example simulations README.txt: this file! usimm.pdf : The USIMM tech report
+The root directory has the following directories and files:
+* src/      : Code source files
+* bin/      : Houses the usimm executable
+* obj/      : Houses the intermediate object files for the source files
+* input/    : Has the (simulated) system configuration files and input traces
+* output/   : Store the simulation outputs
+* runsim    : A script to execute a few example simulations
+* README.md: this file!
+* usimm.pdf : The USIMM tech report
+* parse.perl: This is for parsing the simulation result into `stats.csv`.
-CRAPL-LICENSE.txt: The CRAPL license.
+* CRAPL-LICENSE.txt: The CRAPL license.

-To get started,
-cd src/
-make clean
-make
+# Getting Start
+1. `cd src/` The src directory.
+2. `make clean`
+3. `make` Build binaries.

 This produces a usimm executable in the bin/ directory.
-To run the example simulation script, cd ..
+To run the example simulation script.

-./runsim
+4. Go to repository root directory by `cd ../`
+5. Download input from ....
+It's your bussiness!
+6. Modify __./runsim__ to your needs.
+7. Run executable `./runsim` to check whether the environment is set correctly.
+8. Execute `ps` to check whether it's running in the background.

+If you want to know how to add your new scheduler algorithm, it's very easy!!
+All you need to do is __name your .c file__ by __scheduler-XXXX.c__ `XXXX` is your algorithm's name.
+Makefile will automatically compile it!

 The simulation should finish in tens of minutes.
 Use a truncated version of the trace files for shorter tests.
 To examine the simulation outputs,